kamilego/Domes-vertices/README.md

 # Domes-vertices
 Script that generates domes vertices with set radius and height.
-Used library pandas, math, numpy, xlsxwriter
+Used library os, math, re
-Used draft program AutoCAD 2D, Excel and SOFiSTiK Teddy.
+Used python 3.8 and SOFiSTiK Teddy 2020.
-I was working on it since October 2020.
-Have put some changes during the time.
+I was working on it since October 2020 with a lot of version to solve the engineering problem.

-This is a big part of my masters thisis where I had to compare domes including their forces and displacements under the influence of external force
+This is a big part of my masters thisis where I had to compare domes including their forces and displacements under the influence of external forces.
-First thing is to generate vertices in AutoCAD.
-I set units as meters and wanted to create vertices for domes which height and radius equals 1.0 meter.
-It is like a half of sphere R = 1.0m.
-In AutoCAD due dataextraction command I exported only vertices to xls file.
-Using python I have created script that imports vertices from xls file, rotates them clockwise.
-User can also decide about domes dimentions like height, radius because default dimentions are 1.0m.
-Also material, profile section and value of force can be set too.
-The output program is SOFiSTiK Teddy which is script method to create constructions.
-Python creates new excel with prepared three teddy scripts which are ready to be copy and paste to odb file (default teddy extension file).
+At the beginning my goal was to work with excel program and AutoCAD.
+However I figured out better way to find a solution.
+Script is the only one utility to create domes files.
+Main destination was to get .dat files that are extention of SOFiSTiK teddy and generates domes constructions.
+Using python I got many files with certain modified domes.
+User can input by hand important data like: height, material, cross sections and loads.
+In effect user gets ready to work teddy files ready to analyze.
+Folders with files are created in the same place were script is saved.

 The biggest adventage?
 You can create certain dome with specific height and radius.
 It saves a lot of time.
 In my opinion script is more stable than other FEM programs like Autodesk ROBOT.

 # To use sript
-Download script and xlsx files and paste to script excel paths
+Download script, set paremeters by your own and run it.
+Modified files in right named folders will appear.

 # Lamells dome gif
 ![Domes-vertices.gif](https://github.com/kamilego/Domes-vertices/blob/main/demo/Domes-vertices.gif)